 Everybody who signs up your mailing list can therefore automatically receive encouragements to follow you on social media; buy your products; attend an event and so on without you having to worry about scheduling e-newsletters in automatically.

-Autoresponders have in recent years become increasingly sophisticated — you can create sequences of automated messages based on very specific pieces of user behaviour — for example purchases, email opens, clicks, web page visits and more.
+Autoresponders have in recent years become increasingly sophisticated and can really enhance your productivity.
+You can create sequences of automated messages based on very specific pieces of user behaviour — for example purchases, email opens, clicks, web page visits and more.

 3. Use an RSS feed to disseminate content automatically

 Most modern websites contain a blog with an RSS feed.